Wales Tourism Alliance (WTA) Policy - August 2018

-Against that background the Wales Tourism Alliance requests Government to consider the following:
+Against that background the Wales Tourism Alliance will request the Welsh Government consider the following:

 Appropriate Land and Coastal Management Policies.

-Taxation Policies which promote the Competitiveness of the Industry
+Taxation Policies which promote the Competiveness of the Industry

 The scheme rules should reflect the fact that the industry is mainly composed of micro businesses and SMEs, mostly owner managed.
-An earmarked development tourism fund of double the existing annual spend would not be out of place bearing in mind the £2.7 billion contribution of the industry to GDP and its further growth potential.
+An earmarked, easy to access development tourism fund of double the existing annual spend would not be out of place bearing in mind the £2.7 billion contribution of the industry to GDP and its further growth potential.